amplience/amplience-hybris-extension/docs/Amplience-For-SAP-Commerce-Installation-Guide.md

 ### Single Amplience Account

-If you have a single Amplience account configuration that you want to use for all your sites then you can set set the following properties in your `hybris/config/local.properties` file:
+If you have a single Amplience account configuration that you want to use for all your sites then you can set the following properties in your `core-customize/hybris/config/local.properties` file:

 ```properties
 amplience.dm.config.accountIdentifier=